sneakernets/99bottles/README.md

 ./99bottles.sh
 ```

+That's it!
 Enjoy the sweet sounds of 99bottles of beer on the wall being sung by your computer.

 ## Contributing